TV discoveries: Johnny O'Keefe, the Bee Gees and more

 This historic clip shows The Bee Gees backing Johnny O'Keefe on the Dave Clark Five's, 'Glad All Over'.
 The Bee Gees departed Australian shores in January 1967, only to return for the occasional concert tour.
 To find any unseen footage from their Australian teenage days is very rare.
 It was broadcast on ATN7 in January 1964.

 Sing Sing Sing brought popular music to Australian teenagers.
 It was broadcast on Sydney’s ATN 7 from 1962 to 1965.
 The show was initially hosted by singer Lionel Long and was replaced after a year by the very popular Johnny O’Keefe.
 O’Keefe had been seen on Australian television screens on the ABC’s Six O’Clock Rock (1959-62) and Seven’s The Johnny O’Keefe Show (1961-62).
-See more rare Johnny O'Keefe material in our online exhibition and curated collection.
+See more rare Johnny O'Keefe material in our curated collection.

 The NFSA discovered the content of this episode when the 16mm image and sound negatives were digitally scanned to ensure their preservation and availability for a contemporary audience.